 - Residents who use the house without contributing anything to its maintenance, threaten other residents, or endanger the project can have their residence revoked by democratic decision of the residents.

 - The barracks is to be supervised by the branch in general as well as the elected occupations officer who will cost and oversee necessary repairs, improvements, etc.

 - Rules governing the barracks are to be a established at a party level with smaller non consequential decisions being left to the discretion of the occupants and more significant rules being brought to a party vote if required.

 - Rules are subject to change if the material conditions require it.
 A case must be submitted and presented before the party if any alterations are desired.

-- No actions by any occupant must jeopardise the barracks unless circumstances require it and the decision is voted upon by the CYM as a whole
+- No actions by any occupant must jeopardise the barracks unless circumstances require it and the decision is voted upon by the Cork Branch.

 - The barracks is not a place for the abuse of any drugs or alcohol.